 Armed department officers patrol the campus and answer calls on a 24-hour basis throughout the calendar year.
 A minimum of two officers and a dispatcher are usually assigned to each shift.
-The University Police Officers are sworn Special State Police and Deputy Sheriffs with official authority to conduct investigations and to arrest individuals.
 The Department's staff also includes Institutional Security Officers who patrol the buildings and grounds.

-In addition, the Department's staff, using cameras, monitor the entrances to all the residence halls which are also equipped with card access systems and staffed by desk attendants throughout the academic year.
+In addition, the Department's staff, using cameras, monitors the entrances to all the residence halls which are also equipped with card access systems and staffed by desk attendants throughout the academic year.

-As of the date of this publication the Framingham State University Police Department includes fifteen professionally trained, sworn, uniformed Police Officers; one Institutional Security Officer; and three civilian Dispatchers.
-Officers' training includes, but is not limited to, the following areas: rape investigation, CPR, crime scene, photography, fingerprinting, firearms, court prosecution, domestic violence, records management, drug recognition, statistics, safety, crisis intervention, and crime prevention.
+As of the date of this publication, the Framingham State University Police Department includes fifteen professionally trained, sworn, armed, uniformed Police Officers; one Institutional Security Officer; and three civilian Dispatchers and four parttime Dispatchers.
+Officers' training includes, but is not limited to, the following areas: rape investigation, CPR, crime scene analysis, photography, fingerprinting, firearms, court prosecution, domestic violence, records management, drug recognition, statistics, safety, crisis intervention, and crime prevention.